You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 - The kill switch must be in the position where it allows the motor to run.

-- It is not necessary to start the motor before establishing a connection.
+- It is not necessary to start the motor to establish a connection.

-- Check that you have connected the 3 wires correctly as shown in this diagram.
+- Check that you have connected the three wires correctly as shown in the connector diagram.

-- The voltage of the K-Line wire MUST be +12 Volt while the adapter is connected to the ECU.
+- The voltage at the K-Line wire MUST be +12 Volt while the adapter is connected to the ECU.

-- If you use the K-Line or VAG adapter ecxecute the Echo Test to check the adapter.
+- If you use a K-Line or J2534 adapter ecxecute the Echo Test to check the adapter.

 - There are 2 types of timeout errors which indicate different errors: